What Is AI Slop? Why Low-Quality AI Content Is Destroying Trust and SEO in 2026

 How Google and AI Search Engines Are Responding to AI Slop

-Recent updates specifically reward:
+Recent updates tend to reward:

 - Original research and data collection

-- First-hand experience documentation
+- First-hand experience and clear examples

-- Templated structures with predictable patterns
+- Templated structures that feel mass-produced

-- Generic advice without specific applications
+- Generic advice without clear application

 AI Slop vs. Smart AI Workflows: The Difference That Builds Authority